Book Nancy Nicolson

-Nancy Nicolson's stories are set firmly in Scotland, particularly in the North, with tales of Caithness, the Pentland Firth and the Selkies.
-There are some from around the world too.
+Nancy Nicolson’s stories are set firmly in Scotland, particularly in the North, with tales of Caithness, the Pentland Firth and Selkies.
 She mingles her storytelling with song and melodeon, and given half a chance, has the listeners participating.
 Her natural use of Scots is fundamental to the richness of her storytelling.

 As a singer, songwriter and storyteller, Nancy relates warmly to all audiences from toddlers upwards, through schools, Day Centres, Burns Suppers and ceilidhs.

-Nancy Nicolson is a scriptwriter for BBC Scotland Schools Radio and advises on Scots culture and language in the Scottish schools curriculum.
-With the New Makars Trust she has taught songwriting in Fife, and currently works for Celtic Connections.
-She is a favourite with audiences at folk clubs, in pubs and at festivals.
+Nancy has contributed to the BBC Scotland Schools Radio and advises on Scots culture and language in the Scottish school’s curriculum.
+With the New Makars Trust, she has taught song writing in Fife, and currently works for Celtic Connections.
+She is a favourite with audiences at folk clubs and festivals.